 So, importantly, the phone has all the hardware you need for (and this is the bit I enjoy) easy customising: the Pocophone has a very good camera, poor to average night photography, average panorama facilities but this is where customising comes into play.. thanks to the guys at XDA developers, the Pocophone ALSO now has a port of the Google Pixel 3 camera software which has decent night sight and a variety of panorama options thanks to the flexible Photosphere tools.

-This panorama below was taken BEFORE the latest MIUI updates using an early version of the port of the Pixel 3 phone app for Pocophone F1 (6.1, I’m now using v7 of the Google camera App with MIUI 11 on the Pocophone - both of these I've fitted to the Remi Note 8 too).
-I quite like this.The Pixel 3 as you may know STARTS at £589 at Currys and goes up to a stunning £819 at the same store, even though it seems to have a poorer front camera and smaller battery,
+This panorama below was taken BEFORE the latest MIUI updates using an early version of the port of the Pixel 3 phone app for Pocophone F1 (6.1, I’m now using v7 of the Google camera App with MIUI 11 on the Pocophone – both of these I’ve fitted to the Redmi Note 8 too).
+I quite like this.The Pixel 4 as you may know sells for around £800 sterling, even though it seems to have a poorer front camera and smaller battery,

 You also can install custom Kernels onto the Pocophone F1 (which I would do if I had a spare Pocophone)